deltachat-bot/deltabot-cli-py/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-Asynchronous library to speedup Delta Chat bot development.
+Library to speedup Delta Chat bot development.

 With this library you can focus on writing your event/message processing logic and let us handle the repetitive process of creating the bot CLI.